dyno-might/dyno-might.github.io/_posts/2020-11-23-police-violence-why-fairness-is-basically-unobservable.md

 ---
 layout: post
-title: "Why fairness is basically unobservable"
+title: Why fairness is basically unobservable
 image: /img/police/court_light_cropped.jpg
 description: Why it's basically impossible to determine fairness from observational data.
+tags:
-tags: statistics policy
+  - policy
 permalink: /:year/:month/:day/:title/
 seo:
   date_modified: 2021-03-14
 last_modified_at: 2021-03-14
-category: "politics/policy"
+category: politics/policy
 ---

 We want to know if things are fair.
 Do some groups of people tend to get a raw deal in company hiring or university admissions or court sentences?